Part C National Program Data

 - 1 For example, in FFY 1991, 194,000 children were reported to be receiving services as of December 1, 1990.

-- 5 A combination of factors appears to account for the apparent decline in these child counts:
+- 5 In FFY 1992 and 1993, a combination of factors appears to account for the apparent decline in child counts:

 - early inaccuracies, including duplicated counts in state data collection systems;